Free CompTIA Study Guide for IT Success

 Security+Professor Messer's Security+ SeriesGetCertified4Less Practice QuestionsThreats & Vulnerabilities, Architecture & Design, Implementation, Operations

-Consider them as two essential facets of comprehensive IT support.
-Core 1 focuses on the tangible infrastructure—the hardware components you can physically interact with and maintain.
-Core 2, conversely, delves into the logical layer—the software, operating systems, security protocols, and operational procedures that enable that hardware to function effectively.
+Think of these exams as two halves of a whole IT support skill set.
+Core 1 focuses on hardware and infrastructure—the physical parts you can touch and replace.
+Core 2 shifts to the logical layer.
+This includes software, operating systems, security protocols, and the operational procedures that allow hardware to function for an organization.

 Mastering Core 1: The Hardware Core